Mission Lane Visa® Credit Card review: A bare-bones credit-building option

 If you have at least fair credit, however, the Mission Lane card’s annual fee will be hard to justify, as you should be able to find an unsecured card that charges a lower annual fee or no annual fee.
 Some, like the Capital One QuicksilverOne Cash Rewards Credit Card even offer cash back programs that give you a chance to not only cover the cost of the card, but actually earn money on top of that.

-While the Mission Lane Visa card’s annual fee may be tolerable if have bad credit and are set on an unsecured card, keep in mind the card could prove costly if you wind up needing to carry a balance.
-All cardholders face the same variable APR of 29.99 percent, nearly double the average credit card interest rate.
+While the Mission Lane Visa card’s annual fee may be tolerable if you have bad credit and are set on an unsecured card, keep in mind the card could prove costly if you wind up needing to carry a balance.
+Cardholders face the variable APR of 26.99 – 29.99 percent, nearly double the average credit card interest rate.
 Though a high rate is to be expected at this credit level, you should consider opting for a card that offers a range of APRs or a lower standard APR if you worry about your ability to pay in full each month.

 Other Mission Lane Visa card fees to be aware of include a cash advance APR of 29.99 percent variable, a cash advance fee of 3 percent (minimum $10) and a late fee of up to $35.